Bregman dynamics, contact transformations and convex optimization: Contact geometry in optimization

 \end{proposition}

-Two immediate and powerful consequences of Proposition~\ref{prop:recover} are the following. \begin{corollary} All the convergence analyses of the above dynamics provided in the corresponding literature hold. \end{corollary} In particular, by choosing the contact Hamiltonian $\cH=H_{\ttt{Br}}(X,P,t)$, and for the appropriate choice of the free functions $\alpha, \beta$ and $\gamma$ we can obtain contact systems with polynomial convergence rates of any order and even exponential convergence rates (see \cite{wibisono2016variational}).
-Thus we see that within the class of contact Hamiltonian systems we can at least reproduce all the conventional approaches to convergence rates from the Hamiltonian perspective.
-Moreover, contact systems provide the opportunity to generalize all these dynamics, for instance by fixing nonlinear dependences on the additional variable $S$, a strategy that will be considered in future works. \begin{corollary} All the systems above (Bregman dynamics, conformally symplectic systems, Hamiltonian descent equations and the continuous limit of NAG) share invariance under a very large group of transformations, the group of (time--dependent) contact transformations. \end{corollary} Notice that the property stated in Corollary~\ref{cor:invariance} was unknown (and hard to prove) by previous approaches.
-Furthermore, it has interesting practical ramifications: on the one hand, invariance under all contact transformations guarantees that all such dynamics, and the corresponding algorithms obtained through geometric discretizations as discussed in the next section, are much less sensitive to the conditioning of the problem than other algorithms that do not possess a geometric structure.
-To see an illuminating discussion on this, we refer to~\cite{maddison2018hamiltonian} and we remark that contact transformations are more general than their symplectic counterparts ($MJM^{T}=J$) considered therein in Section~2.1.
-On the other hand, one can exploit contact transformations to re--write the dynamics in coordinates where the system takes a simpler form, with great benefit for the ensuing discretization.
-Due to the current central importance of the Bregman dynamics in the system dynamical approach to optimization (see also the more recent~\cite{sun2020continuous}), we will dedicate a companion paper to discuss this aspect and its utility in optimization~\cite{us2}.
-We anticipate that the use of contact transformations leads to a version of the Bregman Hamiltonian that is separable and thefore much more amenable to explicit discretizations, thus reducing the computational burden and the instabilities involved in its discretization.
+Three immediate but powerful consequences of Proposition~\ref{prop:recover} are given in the following corollaries. \begin{corollary} \rm All the convergence analyses of the above dynamics provided in the corresponding literature hold. \end{corollary} In particular, by choosing the contact Hamiltonian $\cH=H_{\ttt{Br}}(X,P,t)$, and for the appropriate choice of the free functions $\alpha, \beta$ and $\gamma$ we can obtain contact systems with polynomial convergence rates of any order and even exponential convergence rates (see Equation~\ref{eq:ExpConv}).
+So we see that in the class of contact Hamiltonian systems we can at least reproduce all the conventional approaches to convergence rates from the Hamiltonian perspective.
+Moreover, contact systems provide the opportunity to generalize all these dynamics, for instance by fixing nonlinear dependences on the additional variable $S$, a strategy that will be considered in future works.
+As a second consequence of Proposition~\ref{prop:recover}, we have \begin{corollary}\rm All the dynamics in Proposition~\ref{prop:recover} have a variational formulation. \end{corollary} This important observation outlines the fact that all such dynamics may be studied by variational methods, either in the continuous case (see e.g.~the interesting analysis in~\cite{zhang2021rethinking} and compare with~\cite{ryan2022action}) or in the discrete one (cf.~\cite{campos2021discrete} and~\cite{vermeeren2019contact,anahory2021geometry}).
+All these aspects can now be analyzed through the lens of the corresponding contact tools, cf.~Remark~\ref{rem:variational}.
+In this work we focus on the following (third) key aspect of the geometric approach: \begin{corollary} \rm All the systems in Proposition~\ref{prop:recover} share invariance under a very large group of transformations, the group of (time--dependent) contact transformations. \end{corollary} Corollary~\ref{cor:invariance} has interesting practical ramifications: on the one hand, invariance under all contact transformations guarantees that all such dynamics, and the corresponding algorithms obtained through geometric discretizations, are much less sensitive to the conditioning of the problem rather than other algorithms that do not possess a geometric structure (we refer to~\cite{maddison2018hamiltonian} for an illuminating discussion on this, and we remark that contact transformations are more general than the symplectic transformations considered therein in Section~2.1).
+On the other hand, one can exploit contact transformations to re--write the dynamics in particular sets of coordinates where the system takes a simpler form, with great benefit for the ensuing discretization.